SPECIALIST WISDOM TOOTH EXTRACTION AND WISDOM TEETH REMOVAL IN SYDNEY BY A QUALIFIED ORAL AND MAXILLOFACIAL SURGEON

 For those feeling anxious, we offer sedation to help you relax during the procedure.

-Recovery After Wisdom Tooth Removal Surgery
+Recovery After Wisdom Tooth Removal Surgery: All 4 Wisdom Teeth Timeline

 Day surgery: If you have intravenous sedation or a general anaesthetic, you will need someone to accompany you home.
 If the procedure is performed under local anaesthetic only, you can usually drive yourself.